vrk7/web-livekit_kontext/README.md

 ---

 ## 📦 Step 1 — Install dependencies
-Clone the Git and chnage the branch to this.
+Clone the Git and change the branch to this.

 ```bash